anokl/UML_samples/README.md

 ```

 ### Aggregation \ Composition
-Aggregation and composition add more semantic meaning to the relation.
+Aggregation and composition are relations with additional semantic meaning.
 Aggregation relation assumes that a child object can exist independently of a parent object.
 In composition relation, a child can only exist in relation with a parent.
 Graphically, agregation and composition are represented by a hollow and a filled dimond respectively.

 This two notions are very domain specific.
 In the example above, a finger probably cannot exist separated from hand (aggregation) but a ring can be either related to a finger or can be lost and therefore can exist on its own (composition).